azagniotov/stubby4j/README.md

 * Documentation refinement [COSMETICS]

 ### 2.0.1
 * Every ```url``` is treated as a regular expression now [ENHANCEMENT]
 * ANSI logging in the terminal was working only for HTTP requests with status 200 [BUG]
 * Documentation refinement [COSMETICS]

 ### 2.0.0
 * Mainly backend code improvements: A lot of refactoring for better code readability, expanding test coverage [COSMETICS]

 ### 1.0.63
 * Added ability to specify sequence of stub responses for the same URI, that are sent to the client in the loop [FEATURE]
 * Configuration scan was not enabled, even if the ```--watch``` command line argument was passed [BUG]

 ### 1.0.62
 * Added ability to specify regex in stabbed URL for dynamic matching [FEATURE]
 * A lot of minor fixes, refactorings and code cleaned up [COSMETICS]
 * Documentation revisited and rewritten into a much clearer format [ENHANCEMENT]

 ### 1.0.61
 * Just some changes around unit, integration and functional tests.
 Code cleanup [COSMETICS]

 ### 1.0.60
 * stubby's admin page was generating broken hyper links if URL had single quotes [BUG]
 * stubby is able to match URL when query string param was an array with elements within single quotes, ie: ```attributes=['id','uuid']``` [ENHANCEMENT]

 ### 1.0.59
 * stubby's admin page was not able to display the contents of stubbed response/request ```body```, ```post``` or ```file``` [BUG]
 * stubby was not able to match URL when query string param was an array with quoted elements, ie: ```attributes=["id","uuid","created","lastUpdated","displayName","email"]``` [BUG]

 ### 1.0.58
 * Making sure that stubby can serve binary files as well as ascii files, when response is loaded using the ```file``` property [ENHANCEMENT]

 ### 1.0.57
 * Migrated the project from Maven to Gradle (thanks to [Logan McGrath](https://github.com/lmcgrath) for his feedback and assistance).
 The project has now a multi-module setup [ENHANCEMENT]

 ### 1.0.56
 * If `request.post` was left out of the configuration, stubby would ONLY match requests without a post body to it [BUG]
 * Fixing `See Also` section of readme [COSMETICS]

 ### 1.0.55
 * Updated YAML example documentation [COSMETICS]
 * Bug fix where command line options `mute`, `debug` and `watch` were overlooked [BUG]

 ### 1.0.54
 * Previous commit (`v1.0.53`) unintentionally broke use of embedded stubby [BUG]

+## Roadmap
+* Add support for OAuth in Record & Replay feature
+* Scenarios where multiple endpoints correlate with each other based on the scenario.
+Useful in e2e testing where system brought to a certain state
+* Use dynamically generated identifier in the response

 ## Authors
 A number of people have contributed directly to stubby4j by writing